-1. Log in to your new ResearchGate account
+- Log in to the ResearchGate account you want to keep

-5. Enter the email addresses associated with both of your accounts and select Save.
+- Enter the email addresses associated with both of your accounts and select save.

 Your request to merge your accounts will be reviewed and you will receive an email confirmation from us when the merge has been completed.

 If you cannot recall both of your login emails, please Contact us for further assistance.

 Why does the link in my email not work?